 Cisco, which was recently called a smart city technology leader by Navigant Research, also announced new buying options for its Cisco Kinetic for Cities and new customers of the solution.
 The town of Cary in the US, for instance, is using the platform in the shape of a living lab for parking improvements.

 More about these and other announcements via the press release and many other links in it as you’re probably wondering how the City Infrastructure Financing Acceleration Program or CIFAP works and who is eligible.
-In the video below, Cisco’s Arvind Satyam does exactly that: explaining how the City Infrastructure Financing Acceleration Program works, who can participate, and how.

 You can read all about the City Infrastructure Financing Acceleration Program on the dedicated web page of Cisco, in a blog post by Anil Menon, President Smart+Connected Communities and Cisco Deputy Chief Globalisation Officer and in this PDF with an easy overview of the City Infrastructure Financing Acceleration Program and the quote from Navigant Research on Cisco’s smart city technology leadership we mentioned above.